Display - 7-segment display

 7ddt,[BME280#Temperature],[DS18b20#Temperature]

-To display two temperatures measured by a BME280 sensor and a DS18b20 sensor.
-Only applicable for the MAX7219 - 8 digit display, as the other devices don’t have enough digits to show 2 temperatures.
+To display two temperatures measured, f.e. by a BME280 sensor and a DS18b20 sensor.
+Applicable for the MAX7219 and 74HC595 8 digit displays, as the other devices don’t have enough digits to show 2 temperatures.

 7dst,<hh>,<mm>,<ss>